Getting Started with Agent Builder

 Image of selecting ellipses on a single workflow step

-Making bulk changes: to delete or duplicate steps in bulk, press and hold the Shift key on your keyboard, then click and drag your mouse over the steps.
+Making bulk changes: To delete or duplicate steps in bulk, press and hold the Shift key on your keyboard, then click and drag your mouse over the steps.

 GIF of selecting multiple workflow steps at once

-Set Workflow Details
+Set Workflow Agent Details

 1. Name: Clear and descriptive, for internal identification.